The 7 Key Features Every Additive Manufacturing Workflow Software Should Include

 Compliance tracking against ISO, AS9100, FDA, etc.

-It should also make audits simple and stress-free.
+It should ensure that audits are straightforward and stress-free.

 7. Open APIs & System Integration

 No software exists in isolation.
-Your AM workflow platform must connect to:
+Your AM workflow platform must seamlessly connect to:

 ERP, MES, and PLM systems